top of page

 • NCCI Companion Classification Code Guidance

 The NCCI Scopes Manual which lists and explains in detail all of the possible workers comp class codes gives guidance regarding common governing and companion code relationships.
-A nursing home or assisted living facility operator, for instance, would classify all of its healthcare employees under Worker Comp Classification Code 8824 (Nursing Homes or Assisted Living Facilities-Healthcare Employees).
+A nursing home or assisted living facility operator, for instance, would classify all of its healthcare employees under Workers Comp Classification Code 8824 (Nursing Homes or Assisted Living Facilities-Healthcare Employees).
 The Manual will name all of the roles and duties that are performed by these skilled nursing professionals.

 Additionally, as a possible companion code, the Manual adds "Food service employees and all other employees performing nonhealthcare activities are to be separately rated to Code 8826."
 These types of senior care operations normally have food service, and the manual instructs how to classify those employees who don't belong in the Governing Classification Code.
 That is a good example of a Governing Classification Code alongside a Companion Classification Code and the direction that the NCCI Scopes Manual gives to help properly classify employees.